freddygeorge25/-intelligence-data/.github/ISSUE_TEMPLATE/Production-issues.md

 ---
 name: Production Issue
+about: '**If you have a Production issue, then please report it into ServiceNow** **(Please do not open a Issue in GitHub!!)**
-about: 'Please find the Platform DXC ServiceNow link https://dxcportal.sharepoint.com/sites/SMDevStudio/SitePages/ServiceNow%20Instances.aspx'
+Please find the Platform DXC ServiceNow link https://dxcportal.sharepoint.com/sites/SMDevStudio/SitePages/ServiceNow%20Instances.aspx'
 title: ''
 labels: ''